 - Set the toe precisely using the adjuster and lock down the M6 bolts, torquing them to 66in-lb.
 Note that locking down the adjuster may cause the arm to toe in by an additional 0.01 degree.

-- One full turn of the Toe Arm is approximately 1mm of toe change.
+- One hex (1/6th of a turn) of the Toe Arm is approximately 1mm of toe change.